Ahmed-Abd-Ellatif/Asgatech-Task/README.md

 **how to run**

+1. open new terminal and write ( npm install ) to install node module
-1. open new terminal and write ( npx json-server --watch db.json ) to run json Files
+2. open new terminal and write ( npx json-server --watch db.json ) to run json Files
-2.  open new terminal and write ng s -o to run Angular
+3.  open new terminal and write ( ng s -o ) to run Angular